Skip to content

 Astaxanthin is a red carotenoid pigment and a fat-soluble antioxidant with growing evidence for its health benefits.
 It protects the omega-3 fatty acids from oxidation but may also support broader health outcomes.

-• Antioxidant protection: Neutralizes reactive oxygen and nitrogen species, safeguarding cell membranes.
+• Antioxidant protection: Neutralises reactive oxygen and nitrogen species, safeguarding cell membranes.

-• Anti-inflammatory support: Modulates inflammatory mediators and oxidative stress markers, which is under investigation in chronic conditions such as metabolic, cardiovascular, joint, and neurodegenerative diseases.
+• Anti-inflammatory support: Modulates inflammatory mediators and oxidative stress markers, which are under investigation in chronic conditions such as metabolic, cardiovascular, joint, and neurodegenerative diseases.
 Source

 • Peroxide Value (PV) only, when AV is not applicable

-• Advanced testing like chromatographic profiles or sensory panels
+• Advanced testing, such as chromatographic profiles or sensory panels

 You should also look for oils that are minimally processed, nitrogen-flushed, and packed in protective capsules to extend freshness.
-Also you should see whether antioxidants are occurring naturally or added.
+Also, you should see whether antioxidants occur naturally or are added.

 Where can I find TOTOX ranking?